clnsmth/PEP/peps/pep-1.md

 ### Mutable Series Consideration

 A potential challenge arises when the valueURI is a data package DOI, and pointing to the latest version within a mutable data package series.
 This can lead to conflicting interpretations of the relationship between data packages.
 For instance, if `schema:sameAs` expresses a relationship between two data packages, but a significantly different version of the object (data package in the other repository) is published, the relationship becomes inaccurate.
 Notably, [DataONE](https://www.dataone.org/) employs this practice for harvested data packages presented to users.

+A solution to this issue is that we never use a URI in an annotation that points to a mutable object, even if it means ignoring a DOI in favor of another style of PID.
+This way, the object being referenced would always be traceable through the PID (not the DOI) even if the DOI is transferred to reference the latest version of the object.